-- C3.2.1 There shall be a Quality Manager for collection activities to establish and maintain systems to review, modify, and approve all policies and Standard Operating Procedures intended to monitor compliance with these Standards and/Applicable Law, or the performance of the collection activitiesCollection Facility. - C3.2.2 The Quality Manager of collection activities should have a reporting structure independent of cellular therapy product manufacturing collections. - C3.2.3 The Quality Manager shall participate in a minimum of ten (10) hours of educational activities related to cellular therapy, cell collection, and/or quality management annually at a minimum.annually of education activities. - C3.2.3.1 Continuing education shall include, but is not limited to, activities related to cellular therapy, collections, and Quality Management.
+- C3.2.1 There shall be a Quality Manager for collection activities to establish and maintain systems to review, modify, and approve all policies and Standard Operating Procedures intended to monitor compliance with these Standards, Applicable Law, or the performance of the Collection Facility. - C3.2.2 The Quality Manager of collection activities should have a reporting structure independent of cellular therapy product collections.

-C3.3 STAFF

-- C3.3.1 The number of trained collection personnel shall be adequate for the number of procedures performed and shall include a minimum of one (1) designated trained individual with an identified trained backup individual to maintain sufficient coverage. - C3.3.2 For collection activities involving pediatric donors, physicians and collection staff shall have documented training and experience in performing these procedures with pediatric donors.
+- C3.2.3 The Quality Manager shall participate in a minimum of ten (10) hours annually of education activities. - C3.2.3.1 Continuing education shall include, but is not limited to, activities related to cellular therapy, collections, and Quality Management. - C3.3 STAFF - C3.3.1 The number of trained collection personnel shall be adequate for the number of procedures performed and shall include a minimum of one (1) designated trained individual with an identified trained backup individual to maintain sufficient coverage. - C3.3.2 For collection activities involving pediatric donors, physicians and collection staff shall have documented training and experience with pediatric donors.